Code4SA/old-code4sa.github.io/_posts/2014-02-07-opendata-day.md

 ---
 layout: post
 excerpt: |
-    February 22nd is [International Open Data Day(http://opendataday.org/).
+    February 22nd is <a href="http://opendataday.org">International Open Data Day</a>.
 Code for South Africa is hosting a data party.
 Come through and roll up your sleeves.

 ---